beejjorgensen/bgnet/src/bgnet_part_0300_addr_struct.md

 };
 ```

-You'll load this struct up a bit, and then call [ixtt[getaddrinfo()]]
+You'll load this struct up a bit, and then call [i[`getaddrinfo()`
-`getaddrinfo()`.
-It'll return a pointer to a new linked list of these
+function]] `getaddrinfo()`.
+It'll return a pointer to a new linked list
-structures filled out with all the goodies you need.
+of these structures filled out with all the goodies you need.

 You can force it to use IPv4 or IPv6 in the `ai_family` field, or leave
 it as `AF_UNSPEC` to use whatever.
 This is cool because your code can be